probcomp/gen-quickstart/README.md

     $ docker start -ia gen

-## Advanced Installation
+## Manual Installation

+Below we provide a rough documentation of the steps taken in the [Dockerfile](./Dockerfile), which you can reproduce manually to install Gen natively on your machine.
 These notebooks have been tested on Ubuntu Linux 16.04 and Mac OS X.
-Below we provide a rough documentation of the steps taken in the [Dockerfile](./Dockerfile), which you can reproduce manually to install Gen natively on your machine.

 ### Julia